jekku0966/isup/README.md

 Currently only works with plain json requests, ie. "!up reddit.com"

-If there's some other kind of formatting, ie. "!up <'http:\/\/google.com|google.com>", it'll fail.
+~~If there's some other kind of formatting, ie. "!up <'http:\/\/google.com|google.com>", it'll fail.~~

 TODO:
-* Find a way to strip formatting to bare text.
+~~* Find a way to strip formatting to bare text.~~

+Thanks to /u/m3lkor001 at /r/learnpython for helping me to solve the parsin issue.